wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/identify-vulnerabilities-devices.md

 You're a security analyst, so you understand that vulnerabilities can manifest at any point.
 To effectively address vulnerabilities, you need to effectively identify vulnerabilities across your environment.

 Here, you'll learn about the software inventory, how to find common vulnerabilities, and the event timeline.

 ## Use the software inventory

-The software inventory in Microsoft Defender for Endpoint lists important details about the software installed across your organization.
+The software inventory page in Microsoft Defender for Endpoint lists important details about the software installed across your organization.
 Use the software inventory to review information such as:

 - Threats to your software
 - The number of threats and weaknesses identified for your software